Twisted conjugacy classes for polyfree groups: Polyfree groups

 where the rows are short exact sequences of groups and the vertical arrows are group endomorphisms.
 If $R(\ovl \ph)=\infty$ then $R(\ph)=\infty$.
 If $Fix \ovl{\ph}=1$ and $R(\ph')=\infty$ then $R(\ph)=\infty$. \end{lemma}

 Now we will derive the first consequence of the above result for our problem.

 \begin{theorem} Let the Euler characteristic of $G$ be different from zero.
-Then there is a subgroup of finite index in $Aut(G)$ such that the Reidemeister number of every element is infinite. \end{theorem}
+Then there is a subgroup of finite index in $Aut(G)$ such that the Reidemeister number of every element of that subgroup is infinite. \end{theorem}

 \begin{proof} Let us consider the set of all subnormal series.
 The group $Aut(G)$ acts on this set.
-For any given $\varphi\in Aut(G)$ and a subnormal series $\frak R: 1= N_0 \triangleleft N_1 \triangleleft ....\triangleleft N_{k-1}\triangleleft N_k=G$, the image $\varphi(\frak R): 1= \varphi(N_0) \triangleright \varphi(N_1) \triangleleft ....\triangleleft \varphi(N_{k-1})\triangleleft \varphi(N_k)=G$ is again a subnormal series.
+For any given $\varphi\in Aut(G)$ and a subnormal series $\frak R: 1= N_0 \triangleleft N_1 \triangleleft ....\triangleleft N_{k-1}\triangleleft N_k=G$, the image $\varphi(\frak R): 1= \varphi(N_0) \triangleleft \varphi(N_1) \triangleleft ....\triangleleft \varphi(N_{k-1})\triangleleft \varphi(N_k)=G$ is again a subnormal series.
 The isotropy of this action is a subgroup which is of finite index in $Aut(G)$.
 But every element of this subgroup provides an automorphism which preserves the subnormal series.
 In particular, every such element $\eta$ will give rise to an automorphism of the short exact sequence $1\to N_{k-1} \to G\to G/N_{k-1} \to 1$.
 Since $G/N_{k-1}$ is a free group of finite rank greater than 1 because the Euler characteristic is non-zero, the Reidemeister number of the induced automorphism $\overline \eta$ on $G/N_{k-1}$ is infinite.
 It follows from Lemma \ref{R-facts} that $R(\eta)$ is infinite. \end{proof}

 In some sense Theorem \ref{general} is weak, since in fact we have not settled the $R_{\infty}$ question for the majority of the automorphisms.
 But perhaps more can be explored of the results of \cite{Me}.
-For example, one can further investigate the situation when a given automorphism preserves one subnormal series but does not preserve another series.
 For the rest of the paper, we investigate the finiteness of the Reidemeister number of automorphisms of polyfree groups of length 2 without any assumption on the Euler characteristic.